Who knew sustainable living could be so beautiful?

 Their /re/PURPOSE Collection, the very first of its kind, is a sustainable approach to timeless rugs.
 Comprised of uniquely plush recycled plastic, these hand-knotted rugs are a luxurious yet eco-conscious solution to the need for hard-wearing and stain-resistant rugs.
 Discarded polyethylene components – that would otherwise find their way into the ocean or landfill – are processed using heat and water (then itself recycled) to create a surprisingly soft and robust yarn.
 Its fine, matte appearance is almost indistinguishable from wool.
 However, the inherent qualities of the recycled plastic fibre offer even greater durability, resisting accidental spills and fading as well as being bleach cleanable.

-Sustainable and durable: we like to think this collection is for living and for life.
+Sustainable and durable: we like to think this collection is for Sustainable Living and for life.

 Mies van der Rohe, (a German-American architect) began to pave the way for furniture design back in the 1920’s.
 It was after introducing the Knoll Barcelona Chair, a piece which is often an example of a family heirloom being passed from generation to generation.
 Like my mother will gift to me someday.
 Little did Van der Rohe realise though, that the form and structure of this beautiful chair would become an iconic timeless design recognised worldwide.